You are here

 Dennis Bialaszewski received his bachelor's degree from Canisius College, and master's and doctorate from the State University of New York at Buffalo.
 His doctoral thesis area was in the area of econometrics and his undergraduate and graduate training includes approximately 90 credit hours in the combined areas of mathematics and econometrics.

 In 1976, he received the State University of New York Chancellor's Award for Excellence in Teaching.
 His experience also includes serving on many doctoral committees while teaching at Mississippi State University.
 He has had more than 40 articles published and has published in 13 different journals.
-In Spring 1992, he received the Professional Productivity Award from the School of Business at Indiana State.
-He is Past President of the International Academy for Information Management.
-He also serves as co-editor of the Journal of Education for MISd
+He was co-founder and co-sponsor of Management Information Systems Association (MISA) which formed with James Buffington in the spring of 1990.
+In spring 1992, he received the Professional Productivity Award from the School of Business at Indiana State.
+In 2016, Dennis was the recipient of the Scott College of Business Exemplary Scholarship Award, based upon research productivity over the last 5 years.
+He is also Past President of the International Academy for Information Management.
+He also served as co-editor of the Journal of Education for MISd.

 Mary Ann Boose (Kent), Associate professor, Coordinator and later Director of the Insurance and Risk Management Program, 1995 - 2008